open-contracting/deploy/docs/develop/update/network.rst

 .. note::

    By default, a Linode server listens on – and prefers traffic to – its default IPv6 address.
-We use our own IPv6 block, to improve IP reputation and email deliverability.
+We use our own IPv6 block – ``2a01:7e00:e000:02cc::/64`` – to improve IP reputation and email deliverability.

+.. admonition:: One-time setup

+   `Open a support ticket with Linode <https://cloud.linode.com/support/tickets>`__ to request an IPv6 /64 block:

+      Hello,

+      Please provision an IPv6 /64 block for our account.

+      Thanks!

+   A /64 block is requested, because `spam blocklists use /64 ranges <https://www.spamhaus.org/organization/statement/012/spamhaus-ipv6-blocklists-strategy-statement>`__.

 Update the server's Pillar file: